The Streak: The feeling's mutual. You're a credit to your people, son.

 Neroon: You talk like a Minbari, Commander.
 Perhaps there was some small wisdom in letting your species survive.

-- In the American version of Being Human, Suren, a vampire, attempts to compliment Josh, a werewolf, on his housekeeping, and tells him that he's "a credit to his kind."
+- In Being Human (US), Suren, a vampire, attempts to compliment Josh, a werewolf, on his housekeeping, and tells him that he's "a credit to his kind."
 Josh's girlfriend takes this as a Jewish slur.
+Aidan covers by saying she meant keeps clean house for a guy.

 - In GURPS Alternate Earths, one of the alternate timelines is dominated by Muslims.
 In this world, "Muslim" is seen as a synonym for "civilized", and if a Muslim calls a Chinese or European "almost Muslim", we have this trope.